kcmw3e/rirekisho/src/education.typ

   )
 }

-// Turn an education experience into content.
+// Turn an education into content.
 //
-// The education experience will be formatted as follows:
+// The education will be formatted as follows:
 //   [`institution`]{ --- }[`location`]
 //   [`kind`] [`study`]{ --- }[`score`]{/}[`scale`] ... [`date`]
 // Where anything in "{}" will be inserted depending on whether both of the